-Speaking examinations are carried out by ESB trained oral examiners according to our policies.
+Speaking examinations are carried out by ESB trained assessors and interlocutors according to our policies.
 Speaking examinations are marked as they happen.
 Both the interlocutor and the assessor award marks based on the ESB mark scheme linked to the CEFR level descriptors.

-All ESOL International Oral Examiners are trained and standardised by our Chief Examiner and Senior Examiners.
+All ESOL International Speaking Examiners are trained and standardised by our Chief Examiner and Senior Examiners.
 In addition to this, ESB teams conduct live and recorded moderations of these examiners across the centres during each examination period.